 The CTA ended the overnight "exit only" operation at O'Hare with little fanfare on Saturday, February 18, 2023.
 Beginning that night, Blue Line trains resumed boarding customers on trains overnight at the O'Hare terminal.12 A little more than a week later, CTA spokesperson confirmed to Streetsblog Chicago that the Blue Line was back to normal.
 "After more than two years, the CTA has been able to roll back many pandemic measures, and is now able to provide overnight rail service from O'Hare," the CTA stated.
 "The brief suspension in rail service during the lowest ridership hours was critically necessary during the height of the pandemic to allow for more frequent cleanings on one of the CTA's busiest lines, while maintaining service 24 hours a day."13 Chicago police officers, however, continued the policy of asking anyone arriving at the airport via the Blue Line between 10pm and 4am for "proof of airport business," such as an airline boarding pass or an employee badge, due to the airport being a "secure location," according to the Chicago Department of Aviation in a statement.14

 A view of the O'Hare station platforms, looking out from the mezzanine above.
 The hanging signs at the heads of the tracks tell riders which train is pulling out next.
-(Photo from the Chicago Transit Authority Collection)
+(Photo from the CTA Collection)

 The O'Hare station, looking southwest between tracks 2 and 'center' toward the fare control mezzanine and airport.
-The cavernous station provides an open air atmosphere, but also makes photography very difficult!
-(Photo from the Chicago Transit Authority Collection)
+The cavernous station provides an open air atmosphere, but can also make well-lit photography challenging!
+(Photo from the CTA Collection)

 The O'Hare terminal station, looking northeast from the mezzanine.
 During rush hour, the three-track, two-platform terminal can be very busy, with all tracks in use.
 (Photo by Graham Garfield)